oracle/python-oracledb/doc/src/user_guide/appendix_c.rst

   password is now supported in the same way as :func:`oracledb.connect()`.
 For example ``dsn="un/pw@cs"`` can be used.

-- New keyword arguments can be passed to :func:`~oracledb.create_pool()`.
+- New optional keyword arguments can be passed to :func:`~oracledb.create_pool()`.
 For example you can pass the hostname, port and servicename as separate parameters instead of using an Easy Connect connection string.
-In python-oracledb Thin mode, some of the new arguments replace ``sqlnet.ora`` settings.
+In python-oracledb Thin mode, some of the new arguments replace :ref:`sqlnet.ora <optnetfiles>` settings.

+- A new optional parameter ``params`` of type :ref:`PoolParams <poolparam>` can be used to encapsulate connection properties.
+See :ref:`usingconnparams` for more information.

 - The default mode is :data:`~oracledb.POOL_GETMODE_WAIT` instead of :data:`~oracledb.POOL_GETMODE_NOWAIT`.
 If the mode :data:`~oracledb.POOL_GETMODE_NOWAIT` is truly desired, modify any pool creation code to specify this value instead.
-Note the namespace of constant has been improved.
+Note the namespace of constants has been improved.
 Old names like ``SPOOL_ATTRVAL_NOWAIT`` can be used but are now deprecated.

-- A new optional parameter ``params`` of type :ref:`PoolParams <poolparam>` can be used to encapsulate connection properties.
-See :ref:`usingconnparams` for more information.

-- The ``encoding`` and ``decoding`` parameters are deprecated and ignored.
+- The ``encoding`` and ``nenecoding`` parameters are deprecated and ignored.
 The encodings in use are always UTF-8.

 - New keyword arguments that are used internally to create a :ref:`PoolParams object <connparam>` before creating the connection.

+The :meth:`oracledb.makedsn()` method for creating the ``dsn`` value has been deprecated.
+New code should use :meth:`oracledb.ConnectParams()` or use the new keyword arguments to :func:`oracledb.create_pool()`.

 SessionPool Object Differences
 ++++++++++++++++++++++++++++++